vivax3794/natrix/docs/src/debugging.md

 When using the `dev` profile natrix will include both DWARF debugging information and a inline sourcemap.

-As of writting firefox does not support DWARF based debugging, and in our experience doesnt support wasm breakpoints (including sourcemap backed ones).
+As of writing firefox does not support DWARF based debugging, and in our experience doesnt support wasm breakpoints (including sourcemap backed ones).
 Hence we recommend you use chromeium for debugging your applications.

 > [!TIP]